 I will be making a blog post about this on www.cymrumarketing.co.uk as I think it is a questionable charge for something that has nothing to do with you and is against my consumer rights to be forced to pay for something that I do not directly use, which is terrestrial tv or live streaming.

-If anything for people such as myself you should offer “a pay as you go service” for the occasional viewing.
+If anything for people such as myself you should offer “a pay-as-you-go service” for the occasional viewing.

-But anything that is not part of itv hub should not be passed off as belonging to you and that is illegal to claim that it does.
+But anything that is not part of ITV hub should not be passed off as belonging to you and that is illegal to claim that it does.

-Your terms and conditions state the following Amazon Prime Video, Now TV, Sky Go, etc. What does the (etc) mean?, you are not being transparent which is also illegal.
+Your terms and conditions state the following Amazon Prime Video, Now TV, Sky Go, etc. What does the (etc) mean? you are not being transparent which is also illegal.

 A bit of a coincidence that an error occurred.
-Obviously the TV Licensing people do not want confrontations so they make it difficult to complain.
-What use will it be to me to phone up to be told they cannot give me an answer over the phone.
+Obviously, the TV Licensing people do not want confrontations so they make it difficult to complain.
+What use will it be to me to phone up to be told they cannot give me an answer over the phone?

 Streaming TV

-According to the TV Licensing people, broadcasts coming directly from their hub or live viewing such as sport events are deemed as payable to the TV Licensing Organization, However other websites hosted on other servers and services offered by other websites such as Netflix or Amazon should not be also charged to the consumer by TV Licensing UK.
+According to the TV Licensing people, broadcasts coming directly from their hub or live viewing such as sports events are deemed as payable to the TV Licensing Organization, Howeve,r other websites hosted on other servers and services offered by other websites such as Netflix or Amazon should not be also charged to the consumer by TV Licensing UK.
 If anything they should charge the website owners and make them have a license but not charge the consumer as well……. that is just plain greedy.

 I do not know too much about streaming websites but I assume one needs a license in order to offer a service.
 The TV Licensing people are burning the candle at both ends.

-Regardless what device you use to view live television, or how you collect and process the media, you are still viewing real time TV.
+Regardless of what device you use to view live television, or how you collect and process the media, you are still viewing real-time TV.
 No matter how you get the feed whether it is an aerial, a cable network, a satellite dish, a wifi hotspot or any other internet server it all still counts as streaming.
-This includes watching live fights on Sky Sports Box Office, NHL ice hockey games from Canada, ATP tennis on Amazon Prime and so on, even though you will be paying separately to watch them.
+This includes watching live fights on Sky Sports Box Office, NHL ice hockey games from Canada, ATP tennis on Amazon Prime, and so on, even though you will be paying separately to watch them.
 Logically, it must also include any live television feeds on Facebook or Twitter.
 Which I reiterate I do not!!!!

 Live Streaming is viewing a Live Feed in Real Time.